Returning to Indoor Services

-Below you will find details and instructions on how to reserve your pew and remain safe under both the CDC and Diocese of Atlanta’s COVID protocols, last updated 6/23/2021.
+Below you will find details and instructions on current church protocols, taking into consideration both the CDC and Diocese of Atlanta’s guidelines and recommendations, last updated 6/23/2021.

 - Sunday Services will be held at 8:30 AM and 10:30 AM.
 Plan to bring a mask!

 - Bulletins are being distributed once again, and both hymnals and prayerbooks are back in the pews.

 - The entire church will now be fully open for seating, i.e. no longer skipping or limiting pews.
 If you would like to sit with your pod only, simply let the usher know and sit nearer to the aisle as an indication to others.

 - You will no longer need to reserve a pew before attending worship.
 As such, all bookapew reservation slots have been closed.

 - The congregation may now sing the hymns and service music.